Zhaoshan-Duan/inventory-app/README.md

 ## Main Features
 - **Real-time Inventory Management**: Add, remove, and update inventory items in real-time.
 - **Smart Search**: Quickly find items in your inventory with an intuitive search function.
-- **Image Capture**: Integrated camera functionality to capture item images
+- **Image Capture**: Integrated camera functionality to capture item images.
-- **AI-Powered Classification**: Automatically classify and describe items using GPT-4 Vision API.
+- **AI-Powered Classification**: Automatically classify and describe items using GPT-4o.
 - **Cloud Storage**: Securely store your inventory data with Firebase Firestore.
 - **Responsive Design**: A clean, user-friendly interface that works on desktop and mobile devices.